mmallicoat/dental-demographics/docs/Notes.rst

     instead of Person records.
 My estimates do not match FactFinder.
 *   Interpolate median age calculate: assume people are on average halfway through their age-year?
 Check against FactFinder.
+*   Add to state reports a column for "State" with two-letter state code

 Done
 ````